bremor/bureau_of_meteorology/README.md

 ### 1. Easy Mode

-Add this repo as a custom repository within HACS.
+1. Add this repo as a custom repository within HACS.
 This is not currently in the default HACS store, you must add it manually.
+2. After adding this as a custom repo, you must also install this integration within HACS.

 ### 2. Manual